Anitta (singer): Early life

-Anitta was born and raised in Honório Gurgel neighborhood, a region with one of the lowest HDIs in the Rio de Janeiro city, the youngest daughter of Míriam Macedo and Mauro Machado; her brother Renan Machado currently acts as one of her music producers and jointly manages her career.
-Larissa had a poor childhood and was raised by divorced parents, with her mother gaining custody.
+Larissa de Macedo Machado was born and raised in Honório Gurgel, a Rio de Janeiro neighborhood with one of the lowest HDIs.
+She is the youngest daughter of Míriam Macedo and Mauro Machado of Afro-Brazilian descent.
+Her parents later divorced, with her mother obtaining custody.
+Her brother, Renan Machado, is one of her music producers and jointly manages her career.

-She began her singing career at the age of 8 when, after the insistence of her maternal grandparents, she started singing in the choir of the Santa Luzia's Parish, located in her neighborhood.
-At age 11, she took her first English classes and was already showing signs of pursuing an academic career and demonstrated above-average intelligence.
-She later received free dance lessons provided by her mother's teacher.
-When she was in high school, she finished a technical course in public administration after graduating from one of the most prestigious public schools in the country, the Dom Pedro II School.
-A year later, she decided to pursue an artistic career.
-That same year, she was the winner of the "Best New Artist" award given by the Associação Paulista de Críticos de Arte, as the main body of culture in Brazil.
+She began her singing when she was 8, joining the choir of Saint Luzia’s Parish in her neighborhood at her maternal grandparents’ insistence.
+She took her first English classes at 11, having demonstrated above-average intelligence and an interest in an academic career.
+Her mother’s teacher later gave her free dance lessons.

+After graduating from Colégio Pedro II, she finished a technical course in public administration in high school.
+In 2013, she decided to pursue her artistic career and won the "Best New Artist" award given by the Associação Paulista de Críticos de Arte, an organization based in São Paulo, Brazil, that honors the best in the Brazilian arts.

-Anitta's stage name was inspired by the character Anita, from the book Presença de Anita adapted as a teleseries by Rede Globo in 2001.
-She thought the character "amazing" because "[she] could be sexy without looking vulgar; girl and woman at the same time".
+Anitta's stage name was inspired by the character "Anita" in the book Presença de Anita, adapted as a teleseries by TV Globo in 2001.
+She thought the character was "amazing" because "[Anita] could be sexy without looking vulgar; girl and woman at the same time".

-Anitta is a polyglot.
-In addition to her native language, Portuguese, she speaks English and Spanish fluently.
-She also has an advanced level of Italian and an intermediate level of French.
+Anitta speaks several languages: Portuguese (her native language), English and Spanish, as well as some Italian and French.
 Furthermore, she has taken Japanese classes and plans to learn Korean.